uberto/aktor/README.md

 DONE
 -
 * be able to create actors that talk each other
+* stateless actor
+* stateful actor

 TODO
 -
+* supervisor actor with hierarchical coroutine scope
-* monitoring crashes and autorecovery
+* notify crashes to supervisor and allow for autorecovery
-* logging of missed messages
+* notify messages not delivered
 * translate some example from akka